blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

 ### Using a DAGMan Workflow
 Documentation: ['https://support.opensciencegrid.org/support/solutions/articles/5000639932-dagman-namd-example'](DAGMan on OSG)

 We use DAGMan to manage our workflow.
 DAGMan is a Directed Acyclic Graph Manager used to manage workflow of many jobs.
-DAGMan will help manage the resubmission of jobs that terminate early due to preemtion.
-"DAGMan tracks which jobs were terminated prematurely, and allows you to resubmit ther terminated jobs with one command."
+DAGMan will help manage the resubmission of jobs that terminate early due to pre-emption.
+"DAGMan tracks which jobs were terminated prematurely, and allows you to resubmit their terminated jobs with one command."

 It is best to run a DAGMan file from a local disk, such as `/local-scratch/<username>`.